oddmund/RGB-LED-Music-Sound-Visualizer-Arduino-Lib/code math.md

-#### The mathematics of the code are explained here for those of you who are curious or want clarification.
+### The mathematics of the code are explained here for those of you who are curious or want clarification.
 Some of this is mentioned in the code itself, but without visual aid.
-&nbsp;

 ---
 ### How Loud is Loud?